-South Carolina to hire former Georgia assistant as next head coach

-South Carolina to reportedly hire former Georgia assistant Shane Beamer as head coach
+South Carolina hires former Georgia assistant Shane Beamer as head coach

-When Georgia and South Carolina meet up in 2021, Georgia coach Kirby Smart will get to match up against one of his former assistants, as South Carolina is reportedly expected to hire Shane Beamer to be the team’s next head coach.
+When Georgia and South Carolina meet up in 2021, Georgia coach Kirby Smart will get to match up against one of his former assistants, as South Carolina hired Shane Beamer to be the team’s next head coach.
 Bruce Feldman of The Athletic was the first to report the news.

-Beamer has been at Oklahoma for the past three seasons, working as the tight ends coach and associate head coach Beamer was reportedly not on the sidelines for Oklahoma’s game against Baylor on Saturday.
-Smart hired Beamer to be a part of his initial staff in Athens, where Beamer coached tight ends and special teams for two seasons.

-Beamer is the son of legendary Virginia Tech head coach Frank Beamer.
-In addition to working with Smart and Oklahoma’s Lincoln Riley, Shane Beamer also served as an assistant at South Carolina from 2007-10 when Steve Spurrier was the head coach at the program.

 Part of the reason South Carolina wanted to move quickly was due in part to the start of the Early Signing Period, which starts on Dec.
 16.